Dutch Open Telescope: Custom designed roof

 Another novel feature of the DOT is the roof which is made of a special polymer fibre which retains its shape after being stretched and does not loosen after time.
 The shape of the several roof sections are made in such a way that they are always under tension when closed, so it is stronger (i.e., the sections are saddle-shaped).

 Patterning and test installation of this specific skin is done in cooperation with the team of Poly-Ned who made more retractable coverings for telescope structures.
-Example of other similar projects is: GREGOR project on Tenerife.
+Example of other similar projects is GREGOR project on Tenerife.

-A high UV resistance PVC coated Polyester weave is important for this kind of structures.
-We call them Textielarchitecture from the Dutch ground.
+A high UV resistance PVC coated Polyester weave is important for this kind of structuresm, called Textielarchitecture in Dutch.

 Despeckle

 The despeckle algorithm that improves the image quality allows observers to reach the diffraction limit of the telescope more often than the seeing would normally allow.
 The despeckle takes 100 images of the same object (e.g., a granule), but each with a temporal distance such that the atmosphere has changed drastically, but the object has not.
-Then by using statistics and high powered computing (a 35 dual-Xeon computer-cluster powers these despeckle algorithms) the image is improved.
-Before the summer of 2005 the computation took months after a day of observations, but the new cluster reduces this time to a night.
+Then by using statistics and high-powered computing (a 35 dual-Xeon computer cluster powers these despeckle algorithms) the image is improved.
+Before the summer of 2005, the computation took months after a day of observations, but the new cluster reduces this time to a night.